Now that most of us have extremely high-quality cameras on our phones, we’re documenting more of our daily lives than at

 1. Google One

-We lead off our list with Google Drive, which offers a whopping 15 GB of free cloud storage just for signing up for a Google account.
-For perspective, that’s enough space to hold around 9,000 photographs, on average.
+We lead off our list with Google One, which offers a whopping 15 GB of free cloud storage just for signing up for a Google account.
+For perspective, that’s enough space to hold around 9,000 photographs.

-Google Drive allows you to upload, share and access your files on any device, from anywhere in the world.
+Google One allows you to upload, share and access your files on any device, from anywhere in the world.

 Downloads of those files are ad-supported, though.
 So if you find advertisements annoying, that’s something to consider.

 PCloud offers 10 GB of free storage and claims to be used by people working for Nike, Twitter, Coke and dozens of other high-profile companies.

 Tech behemoth Microsoft offers 5 GB of free cloud storage through its OneDrive Basic plan.
 The plan promises a “lightning-fast search” of your files and a “premium web-based experience” when you access your files with Office apps.

 Sync.com offers 5 GB of storage for free and promises that you can access your files from anywhere, using any device.

 Sync claims to have “end-to-end” encryption to protect your privacy and offers other security features like the ability to control permissions for access to your files.